trevortomesh/stash/README.md

 - **Capitalized Folder Targets**
   By convention, folders like `Images`, `Videos`, or `Docs` are used as sorting targets, keeping your directory clean and readable.

-- **Status Overview**
-  The `stash status` command shows how many files have been sorted and how many remain, providing a quick snapshot of progress.

 - **Portable & Minimal Dependencies**
   Runs as a standalone Python script without requiring a full framework or complex setup.